 HOW SHOULD A SUIT JACKET FIT?

 A suit jacket is one of the most complicated garments you’ll ever wear.
 It’s important to make sure your jackets are comfortable and flattering.
 There are so many things that go in to a suit, you wouldn’t believe!
-If you’d like to arrange a made to measure suit appointment, contact us now!
+If you’d like to arrange a made to measure suit appointment, please let us know.

 Suit jackets can cost a pretty-penny to tailor.
 Small changes like adding darts aren’t too big of a deal.
-But if you buy the wrong size in the shoulders, good luck.
+But if you buy the wrong size in the shoulders, it’s the end of said jacket more or less.
+If the tailor is willing to make alterations on the shoulders, there’s no guarantee they’ll be able to make the shoulder fit properly.
+Often times, shoulder alterations end up with unsightly wrinkles – not the good kind if we’re talking about a Spalla Camicia Napoli Style Jacket.

 The shoulder seam should end right where your shoulder bone ends, not where your shoulder muscle ends.
-A soft shoulder is a great touch on a made to measure suit, we always recommend goin for no shoulder pads in your suit jacket for a more casual look.
+A soft shoulder is a great touch on a made to measure suit, we always recommend going for thinner or no shoulder pads in your suit jacket as it gives the jacket a more timeless appearance.
+If you have very sloped shoulders, sometimes some padding is a good idea.

 Many guys make the mistake of wearing suit jackets with shoulders that are too wide.
 A tell tale sign of overly wide shoulders are indentations in the sleeve just below the shoulder seam.